jovany-wang/dousi/README.md

 ```

 ## Cross-Languaged RPC
-We now supported that using a Java client to connect and invoke the C++ RPC server.
+Java Async-Server and Async-Client is supported now, and it's supported that a Java client connects to C++ server and a C++ client connects to a Java server.
 More information can be refered in [Java Part of Dousi](https://github.com/jovany-wang/dousi/blob/master/java/README.md)